Business | Franchise | Employment | Litigation

 C. Tax Options

-An LLC can opt whether to be taxed as a sole proprietorship, partnership, S corporation or C corporation as long as they would qualify for such tax treatment.
+An LLC can opt whether to be taxed as a sole proprietorship, partnership, S corporation, or C corporation as long as they would qualify for such tax treatment.
 This provides a great deal of flexibility.

 D. Limited Liability